earthquakoo/jobdam/README.md

 pip install jobdam
 ```

+Some shells can damage the UI, and we recommend it to be used on the full screen, preferably.

 # 👨‍💻 Instructions

 - The screen consists of various widgets.
 You can navigate conveniently with the TAB key and select a Room using the up and down arrow keys.
 - To create a Room, you need to input Room Name, Tag, and Maximum people.
 The Maximum people limit is up to 10.
 - Owners can ban guests and change room settings.
+- You can create three rooms per account.

 # 📸 Screenshot
 ## Main